 Natalie Johnson and her family continued to live there until about 1948.

-By 1948, 382 Marlborough was the home of Eunice R. Jones.
+On the same day, the property was purchased from Rella Thompson by Eunice R. Jones.
 She previously had lived at 16 Exeter. where she had operated a lodging house.
-She was the assessed owner of 382 Marlborough from 1949 through 1955, and probably later.

-In March of 1948, Eunice R. Jones applied for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.
+That same month, Eunice Jones applied for (and subsequently received) permission to convert 382 Marlborough from a single-family dwelling into a lodging house.

-Eunice Jones continued to live (and oeprate a lodging house) at 392 Marlborough in the early 1960s.
+Eunice Jones continued to live (and operate a lodging house) at 392 Marlborough in the early 1960s.

-The property changed hands, remaining a lodging house, and in April of 1979 was purchased by Joseph Griecci and John Stow, trustees of the 382 Marlborough Street Realty Trust.
+On April 27, 1979, 382 Marlborough was purchased from the Driscolls by Joseph Griecci and John Stow, trustees of the 382 Marlborough Street Realty Trust.

 In May of 1979, they applied for (and subsequently received) permission to convert the property from a lodging house into four apartments.

-In April of 1980, they converted the property into four condominium units, the Back Bay Marlborough Condominium.
+On April 14, 1980, they converted the property into four condominium units, the Back Bay Marlborough Condominium.